lennardong/yoshi_optionstrading/readme_concept.md

 ### Parameter Optimization & Model Management (Metis)

-The Metis module serves as our optimization engine, combining hyperparameter tuning, experiment tracking, and model management into a unified abstraction layer.
+The Metis module is our optimization engine, combining hyperparameter tuning, experiment tracking, and model management into a unified abstraction layer.

-By consolidating essential MLOps functions into a single abstraction, Metis not only reduces time-to-value for parameter optimization but also ensures consistency, reproducibility, and compliance, which are critical factors for enterprise adoption.
+By consolidating essential MLOps functions into a single abstraction, Metis not only reduces time-to-value for parameter optimization of models but also ensures consistency, reproducibility, and compliance, which are critical factors for enterprise adoption.

 Metis is built on our core domain model and uses Dependency Injection to integrate with Matrix and Daedelus modules via a shared interface.
 This design decision has simplified engineering and allowed our engineers to focus on model innovation rather than infrastructure management.